metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 Winston would be murdered by a team with a solid pass rush, the way he holds on to the ball.
 His pocket presence is horrendous too.

 Shaq Barrett something special.
 Buccaneers made a solid pick-up in free agency here.

+Daniel Jones holds on to the ball like a damn fool too.